 If you’ve ever set up a binder to try to organize the various plans and ideas for your novel—or even just articles—you probably had sections to hold your character sketches, setting ideas, plot outline, and research.
 You may have had separate sections to contain each of your scenes and chapters.
 You might even have had a section that contained nothing but pictures clipped from magazines that sparked your imagination.

 Scrivener is the electronic version of that.
 It allows you to capture anything and everything you need to write and keep it in one, easily accessible place.
-Here’s a screenshot of what my monitor looks like as I write this article:
+Here’s a screenshot of a project open in Scrivener:

-I have all of my articles and blogs for ProWritingAid in one place.
+I use this set up to keep all of my articles and blogs for ProWritingAid in one place.
 It makes it incredibly easy to reference all of my past articles to make sure I’m staying consistent with my topics and themes.

 How It Works